spencer-owens/catch-a-case/docs/new-project-setup.md

 - Other considerations
    - reference @known-issues.md for any known issues and important considerations.

 Provide the file in markdown format.
+Output to the /project-info folder.
 ```

 5. `claude` agent
 ```
-breakdown @technical-requirements into three additional documents:
+Break down @technical-requirements into four additional documents:

 `data-model.md`
+`routing-requirements.md`
 `core-functionality.md`
 `important-considerations.md`

+Output these files to the /project-info folder.
 ```

 6. `o1`
 ```
-Use @data-model.md, @core-functionality.md, and @important-considerations.md to create a document called `system-architecture.md` for our zendesk clone app.
+Use @data-model.md, @routing-requirements.md, @core-functionality.md, and @important-considerations.md to create a document called `system-architecture.md` for our app.
 Think step by step about:

 1. Define API endpoints needed for each data model
 2. Plan the component hierarchy and page structure